-The Company reported on February, 4, 2019, subsequent to the reporting period, that it has formally commenced the IND-Enabling Non-GLP and GLP Safety/Toxicology studies for its first drug candidate in the HerpeCideTM Program.
+The Company reported on February, 4, 2019 that it has formally commenced the IND-Enabling Non-GLP Safety/Toxicology studies for its first drug candidate in the HerpeCideTM Program.
 These studies are being conducted by BASi, Indiana, a Contract research Organization ("CRO").
-This marks a major milestone for the Company.
+The start of these IND-enabling studies marks a major milestone for the Company and an important step in establishing our nanoviricide® platform technology and validity of our approach.